Home health nursing: Roles and responsibilities

 There is a wide range of services that are performed by many different professionals, services include wound care, disease management, medical equipment, therapy, medical social services, and patient education.
 Home health nurses have a wide range of duties and services provided, and in addition to services provided nurses also consult with doctors on the status of the patient and provide feedback on any potential changes that need to be made to the care plan.

 Some responsibilities that home health nurses take on include promoting health and disease prevention, medication administration, educating patients on their current diagnosis, providing emotional support, and providing basic care such as personal hygiene.

 Nurses also step into the role of case managers, meaning that they coordinate services from different disciplines for the patient.
 This can include rehabilitation, pharmacy, community resources and more.

 Providing the most up-to-date and effective care for a patient is also a very important part of a home health nurse's job.
 They do this by continually keeping up to date on the latest research and Evidence-Based Practice.

+Home health services address intermittent or periodic needs and may include: